kellymore/workplace-bullying-resources/README.md

 # Workplace Bullying Resources

 ## About
 This repository is a collection of resources to help individuals understand and survive workplace bullying.
-We aim to provide articles, guides, videos, and podcasts that offer support and practical advice.
+It aims to provide articles, guides, videos, and podcasts that offer support and practical advice.

 ## How to Contribute
 We welcome contributions from everyone.
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get started.